Academic Leadership Online Course

 There will be opportunities for reflection through individual conversation, small-group activity, larger group discussion, peer support, and pre- and post-session activities.

-The 2-hour Zoom sessions provide the opportunities to share experiences, workshop the content together, and explore how to practically apply it in your context.
+Zoom sessions provide the opportunity to share experiences, workshop the content together, and explore how to practically apply the content in your context.

 You will need a device with video and audio, the Zoom app installed, headphones, and internet access.
 If we use additional applications, you may need your own free account for these.
 These sessions are deliberately not recorded to respect the confidentiality of participants.